kreynoldsf5/pyASEexercises/README.md

 ## [Overview](./pyOverview.md)

+First, verify that you have proper environment to perform the exercises.
+Python3 should be [installed](./pyEnvSetup.md) on your machine.
+A text editor with IDE functionality would also be useful ([Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/)).

-First, we'll do a lightening round overview of the content from the learning path.
+Secondly, we'll do a lightening round overview of the content from the learning path.
 We'll briefly touch on the fundamental concepts from the self-study.

 _15 min_